Skip navigation

 After a trip through the campus transport system goes wrong, the existence of a secret series of laboratories deep beneath Wingates is uncovered.
 Soon, Rylla and her classmates finds themselves caught up in a conspiracy of nanotechnology, bioengineering, and political intrigue that could very readily lead to a new civil war, with Rylla’s mother and brother stranded in The Dust.
 As if just going to college and juggling a social life and homework wasn’t stressful enough…

-Seeds of the Swarm is a brilliant piece of climate-focused science fiction, taking an unflinching look at what our world could look like in a few short decades.
+Seeds for the Swarm is a brilliant piece of climate-focused science fiction, taking an unflinching look at what our world could look like in a few short decades.
 Rylla is a delightfully and frustratingly human protagonist, reminding me of many of my own college friends (though we didn’t have world-ending tech at our fingertips).
 Her struggles to fit in among her fellows at school are fantastically well-rendered and realistic.
 Kern’s vision of the near-future manages to still stay hopeful, even in the face of overwhelming odds.

 My utmost thanks to Sim and to Ren Hutchings at Stelliform Books for an eARC in exchange for a fair review.